scoobybejesus/cryptools/examples/examples.md

 ##### The final question asks if and where you'd like to save the reports.

-The default is the current directory, which is probably undesirable.
+The default is the current directory, which may be undesirable.
 Type `c` and `<Enter>` to change the directory.
-Then tab-complete your way through `/Users/<your-username>/Documents`*, for example, and then `<Enter>`.
+Then tab-complete your way through `/Users/<your-username>/Documents`, for example, and then `<Enter>`.

 &nbsp;&nbsp;&nbsp;&nbsp;\* This would be different for Windows, of course.

 ##### Now the program has ended, and you should have reports in the directory you provided.

-The reports should generally match those in the `examples/resources` directory.
+The reports should generally match those in the `examples/resources` directory, but additional (newer) reports will be generated too.
-(Additional reports are created too, but you can generally match the existing reports by title.)

 ## 2. Skipping the wizard

-Let's run the program again.
-This time around, we'll pass command-line parameters to skip the wizard.
+Enter the following:

+##### &nbsp;&nbsp;&nbsp;&nbsp;`cargo run -- -a examples/resources/faker1__sample_input.csv`

+&nbsp;&nbsp;&nbsp;&nbsp; (Substitute a Windows-style file path, if necessary.)

+This will have quickly and automatically exported all the reports into the current directory.
+Go delete them before you forget (or feel free to take a look at them first).

+## 3. Using an input file with a slash (`/`) as the date separator

-##### Again, preview the input file `faker2__sample_input.csv`.
+##### Preview the input file `faker2__sample_input.csv`.

-You'll see it's similar to the README example, except that there is a wider variety of transactions, plus the memos are more descriptive.
+You'll see it's similar to the first example, though with a wider variety of transactions, plus the memos are more descriptive.

-##### Run **`cargo run -- --help`** to see descriptions for the parameters we can use, or just enter:
+More importantly, the date column uses a different format `/` instead of `-`.

+Run:

-##### &nbsp;&nbsp;&nbsp;&nbsp;`cargo run -- -ds -a -o ~/Documents ./examples/resources/faker2__sample_input.csv`
+##### &nbsp;&nbsp;&nbsp;&nbsp;`DATE_SEPARATOR=s cargo run -- -a -o ~/Documents ./examples/resources/faker2__sample_input.csv`

 &nbsp;&nbsp;&nbsp;&nbsp;\* Substitute `~/Documents` with your desired output directory.
 Substitute a Windows-style file path, if necessary.

-##### Again, the program runs, and you should have reports in the location you provided.
+It worked correctly, right?
+Note that we set an enviroment variable so the program knew how to parse the date column correctly.
+An easier way to do this would be to create a `.env` file and set it there.
+This is described in the README (though there isn't much to it).

 ###### &nbsp;&nbsp;Try once more.
 This time, after `-a`, type `-p`, to be presented a "print menu" for choosing individual reports.

-We were able to bypass the wizard because:

-1. The required parameters were passed in.
-2. Default values were used for parameters not passed in.
-3. The `-a` flag was set which accepts all parameters without asking twice (i.e., skips the wizard).
+## To recap:

 The only "required" parameter is the input file.
 All other parameters have default values.